adriancm93/website/content/home/experience.md

   description = """
   Achievements:

-  * Built data pipelines to automate processing and analysis utilizing various tools, which lead to time savings of 5 hours per month for the analyst leading our forecasting efforts
+ * Increased guess lead’s productivity by building pipelines to automate data processing and dashboard generation
-  * Implemented, managed, and coordinated a Tableau Server with 28 members to be utilized by multiple teams within a Finance division
+ * Implemented and managed a Tableau Server used by multiple teams for data storage, EDA, and monthly reporting
+ * Boosted query speed by 20% and productivity of a finance team by applying SQL tuning techniques

 """

 [[experience]]